cinema6/stub/README.md

 ###### experiencesJSON
 The location of experiences.json file that the sandbox will use to drive your application.
 This file will be created for you the first time you create an experience.

+###### usersJSON
+The location of users.json file that the sandbox will use to provide a user to your application.
+This file will be created for you when you initialize your project.

 ###### libUrl
 The URL prefix used to resolve 3rd-party libraries in unit tests.